BOOKS: AVAILABILITY...AND REVIEWS

 The Engine Indicator.
 An unpublished study, currently in five volumes, this is by far the most original of all the projects I've undertaken.
 Inspired by the modest collection of indicators that was displayed in the British Engineerium prior to 2005, and by my father’s connexion with indicator-makers Dobbie McInnes, I've now spent more than twenty years collecting data.
 Of course, no-one is interested in publishing the results (probably not the most commercial title!), but it is anticipated that much of the ground-breaking detail will be available through the Archiving Industry website.

-What, Where and When...?
+Historic Engineering—identifying items by marks and materials.
 Formerly known as Marks of Industry, this is another of the books that can’t find the right home.
 It was once a chapter in the handbook used by the postgraduate Conservation of Industrial Heritage course run jointly by the British Engineerium and the University of Brighton in 2000–1, now rewritten and greatly enlarged to serve a wider industrial-archaeology audience.

 It has had good peer reviews, but seems destined to remain available only as a download—though one great advantage of this is that the text can be constantly updated to reflect the latest research and improvements in cataloguing techniques.